The Lovers as Feelings

 The Lovers Reversed As Feelings

 Reversed as feelings, the most reliable read is torn.
-They feel the pull and something pulling against it — head and heart pointing different ways about you.
-Common versions: they like you but doubt the long-term fit; they're drawn to you while entangled elsewhere; or the connection feels lopsided to them, with one side more invested than the other.
+They feel the pull and something pulling against it: head and heart pointing different ways about you.
+Common versions: they like you but doubt the long-term fit.
+They're drawn to you but tied up with someone else.
+Or the connection feels lopsided to them, with one side more invested than the other.
 What it rarely means is nothing.
-A reversed Lovers is still The Lovers — you matter enough to cause a conflict.
+A reversed Lovers is still The Lovers.
+You matter enough to cause a conflict.

 Resist the flattering read: 'they secretly love me and are just scared.'
 Sometimes that's true, but it's the version your hope writes, not the card.
 The honest read is that there's a split you can't see the inside of, and no card resolves it for them.